Compensation for family violence survivors

-Civil claim for damages
+Civil claims for damages

 Compensation through VOCAT

 There are different prescribed categories of ‘victim’ and different types of benefits and entitlements that can be claimed.
 For example, a person who has experienced family violence can seek compensation for expenses, and also special financial assistance for pain and suffering.
 This is a complicated area, and it is important to obtain legal advice.
-(See Chapter 10.6: Assistance for victims of crime.)

-Compensation under the Sentencing Act
+Compensation under the Sentencing Act 1991 (Vic)

 Under section 85B of the Sentencing Act 1991 (Vic), it is possible to obtain an order for compensation against the perpetrator in a state court if they are found guilty or convicted of a criminal offence.
 You should seek legal advice about this course of action.